Serial Peripheral Interface Bus (SPI)

 In this configuration, the SCLK, MOSI, and MISO are shared by all devices.
 Each device has an individual slave select (/SS) line.
 The master will pull low on a slave /SS line to select a device for communication.
 A pull-up resistor on the /SS line is highly recommended for each individual device to reduce cross-talk between devices.
 The data lines (MOSI and MISO) are connected with slaves in parallel connections.

 Daisy Chain Configuration

 SPI devices may be connected in a daisy chain configuration.
-The data lines (MOSI and MISO) are coonected with slaves in serial connection — the first slave data output being connected to the second slave data input, etc. The whole chain acts as a communication shift register; daily chaining is often done with shift registers to provide a block of inputs or outputs through SPI.
+The data lines (MOSI and MISO) are connected with slaves in serial connection — the first slave data output is connected to the second slave data input, etc. The whole chain acts as a communication shift register; daily chaining is often done with shift registers to provide a block of inputs or outputs through SPI.
 This configuration only requires a single /SS line from the master, rather than a separate /SS line for each slave.

 To write code for a new SPI device, you need to note a few things: